East Timor (province): Referendum and independence

 An agreement was reached by the governments of Portugal and Indonesia in May 1999 to offer the people of East Timor referendum on whether to remain in Indonesia as the Special Autonomous Region of East Timor or to become an independent country.
 In the referendum, held in August 1999, an overwhelming majority voted for independence.
 Immediately following the referendum, Pro-Indonesia militias commenced a scorched earth campaign triggering the 1999 East Timorese crisis.
 An International Force for East Timor was deployed to the territory to bring the violence to an end.
 Indonesia formally rescinded its annexation on 19 October 1999 and a United Nations transitional administration was subsequently established on 25 October 1999 by Security Council Resolution 1272 to administer the territory until independence on 22 May 2002.

-After the re-establishment of the independence of East Timor in 2002, the East Timorese government requested that the name Timor-Leste be used in place of "East Timor".
-This is to avoid the Indonesian term and its reminder of the Indonesian occupation.

 Government

-As with all provinces of Indonesia, executive authority was vested in a Governor and Vice-Governor elected by the People's Representative Council of Papua every five years.
+As with all provinces of Indonesia, executive authority was vested in a Governor and Vice-Governor elected by the Regional House of Representatives every five years.
 Legislative authority was vested in the DPRD, both in province and regency level.